pdonias/image-fetcher/README.md

       },
       "description": {
         "type": "string",
-        "description": "The string used to represent the image in log messages", "optional": "true"
+        "description": "The string used to represent the file in log messages", "optional": "true"
       }
     }